ruanchaves/old_website/_posts/2020-12-25-wake-calendar.md

 ## Counting 364 days

-First of all, let's count all occurrences of the word *had*.
+First of all, let's count all occurrences of the word *had* in Finnegans Wake.

-This code gives us the following table.
+The table below features the word count for all words that include *had* as a substring.

 |    | word           |   frequency |
 |---:|:---------------|------------:|